The Play is Now Being Made into a Film!

 Saturday June 4 (SOLD OUT)

 Art historians, including a Pulitzer Prize-winning biographer, now say Vincent didn’t cut off his ear or kill himself, but took the blame to save others.
-“The hope is to dispel long-held myths, to clear Vincent’s reputation,” said playwright Joe Moody of Saint Joseph.
+“The hope is to dispel long-held myths, to clear Vincent’s reputation,” said playwright Joe Moody.

-Local actor Jareth Zelmer stars as Vincent van Gogh in what the script describes as a “modern dream,” fusing 19th century aesthetic with current times.
-Portraying fellow artist Paul Gauguin is Brian Lorenc from South Bend (now in Berrien Center).
-Margaret Thompson of Three Oaks (now of Chicago) portrays Kate.
-From Saint Joseph are Meggie Anderson as Charissa, Mack Moody as the teenaged Bane, and Mark Schreiber as Joseph Roulin.
-Kendall Smith of Three Oaks portrays Johanna, Vincent’s sister-in-law.
+In the sold-out play, actor Jareth Zelmer triumphed in his role as Vincent van Gogh in what the script describes as a “modern dream,” fusing 19th century aesthetic with current times.
+Portraying fellow artist Paul Gauguin as Brian Lorenc from South Bend (now in Berrien Center).
+Margaret Thompson of Three Oaks (now of Chicago) portrayed Kate.
+From Saint Joseph was Meggie Anderson as Charissa, Mack Moody was the teenaged Bane.
+Mark Schreiber was Joseph Roulin.
+Kendall Smith of Three Oaks portrayed Johanna, Vincent’s sister-in-law.